End of cookies: New marketing strategies

 Alexandra Augusti

-With the announcement from various browsers to eliminate third-party cookies, a major shift is underway in digital marketing.
-Although Google Chrome reversed its decision by canceling the removal of third-party cookies, this doesn't necessarily mean that third-party cookies represent a sustainable future for digital marketing.
-Third-party cookies, generally used for targeting purposes, can no longer be the sole method for conducting marketing.
+Following announcements by various browsers to phase out third-party cookies, a major shift is underway in digital marketing.
+Although Google Chrome reversed its decision by canceling the removal of third-party cookies, this reversal doesn't mean third-party cookies are a viable long-term solution.

 The move towards a “cookieless” environment isn't new and stems from the growing demand for greater privacy and respect for user consent online.